Calebux/Celo-Vote-Tutorial/README.md

 ```

-We defined votes mapping in this contract that will keep track of how many votes each contender has earned.
+We defined votes mapping in this contract that will keep track of how many votes each contender has earned, while the hasVoted mapping tracks if a voter has voted before.
 VoteForCandidate and totalVotesFor are two additional functions that we define.
-Users can vote for their preferred candidate using the voteForCandidate function, and the totalVotesFor function gives the total number of votes cast for a specific candidate.
+Users can vote for their preferred candidate using the voteForCandidate function,it checks to ensure voters dont vote twice, and the totalVotesFor function gives the total number of votes cast for a specific candidate.

 ## Step 3: Migration-